Freedom in the Galaxy Revised

 Up PDBs that do not pay maintenance are placed into Down status.

-Rebel income can be used for maintenance of Rebel units and for unit upgrades.
 Once per game, any amount can be spent on Rebel units of unrestricted type at the Rebel Base, but that base is revealed when this is done (there is no further effect if it was already discovered).
-Central rebel income can also be spent to place a PDB Up on a Rebel Controlled world, or to increase the level of an Up and Rebel Controlled PDB.
+This is the only other path to creating Elite 4-4 Rebel military units besides the victorious unit upgrade path described above.

 Both sides can spend on unit upgrades by paying the cost of the new unit, minus the cost of the unit replaced /2 round down.
 E.g. Upgrading an Imperial Patrol saves 1 MC (3/2 FRD = 1).
 The cost to upgrade a Veteran or Rebel 4-3 to Elite is reduced by 2 if down after that unit survives a battle in which it destroyed at least 1 enemy unit.
+This option must be exercised immediately with funds from that player’s Treasury.
+If no such funds are available, the opportunity is lost.

 Imperial taxation income and effects